Completeness of Kozen's Axiomatization for the Modal mu-Calculus: A Simple Proof: Introduction

 \subsection{Outline of the article}

 The remainder of this article is organized as follows: in the following subsection \ref{subsec: notation}, we will define some terminologies used within the article.
 Section \ref{sec: the modal mu-calculus} gives basic definitions of the syntax and semantics of the modal $\mu$-calculus.
-Section \ref{sec: automata} and \ref{sec: games} introduce well known results concerning parity automata and parity games, respectively.
-Section \ref{sec: tableaux} contains the principle part of this article -- the proof of Claim (g).
-For this proof, Claim (b) and the techniques used for proving (b) are fundamental.
-Therefore, we recount the argument of Janin and Walukiewicz \cite{conf/mfcs/JaninW95} in detail.
-In Section 6, we prove the completeness of $\mathsf{Koz}$ by showing Claim (d).
+Section \ref{sec: automata} introduce well known results concerning $\omega$-automata.
+The automaton mechanism used in the main proof will be introduced in this section.
+Section \ref{sec: application} is an application of Section \ref{sec: automata}.
+We will prove claims (b) and (f) using the theory of $\omega$-automata.
+Section \ref{sec: completeness} is the final section and contains the principle part of this article -- the proof of Claim (g).
+Finaly, we prove the completeness of $\mathsf{Koz}$ by showing Claim (d).